2020s in fashion: Body modifications

 The Brazilian butt lift is a gluteal fat grafting procedure that utilizes excess fat collected from other body areas to add buttock volume and projection or adjust overall shape and symmetry.
 The Brazilian butt lift reached its peak media coverage in 2021, when it was declared to be "the world's most dangerous cosmetic surgery", with news headlines discussing the procedure's risks and fatalities following the procedure.

 The "fox eye lift" in particular, was a contentious cosmetic trend because of the strong racial connotations associated with giving someone an oriental eye shape.
 The concept of a positive canthal tilt became a topic of discussion for men and women, due to social media platforms such as TikTok.

 Another widespread trend of the early and mid 2020s was "Turkey teeth", so-called because people had the procedure done in Turkey due to the lower cost of dental care.
-Unlike in previous decades when dental crowns and dental implants were fitted to badly decayed teeth, many patients from the UK and America had their healthy teeth ground into pegs for the caps.
+Unlike in previous decades, when dental crowns and dental implants were fitted to badly decayed teeth, many patients from the UK and the US had their healthy teeth ground into pegs for the caps.

 Eyewear

-The early to mid 2020s saw the return of many retro stylings of eyewear in America such as cat eyeglasses, aviator sunglasses, rimless glasses, and round frame eyeglasses for both men and women.
+The early to mid 2020s saw the return of many retro stylings of eyewear in the US such as cat eyeglasses, aviator sunglasses, rimless glasses, and round frame eyeglasses for both men and women.
 1960s fashion inspired glasses with clear and transparent frames had become common in this decade as well.